dinamite-toolkit/dinamite-toolkit.github.io/_pages/user_guide.md

 By default DINAMITE will instrument every memory access in your program.
 However, often you only want to instrument parts of the code, and not all memory accesses, but simply function entry/exit timestamps.

 In order to instrument only parts of your code, and specific events, DINAMITE supports function filtering.
 To leverage this, you need to provide a filter file.
-The filter basically works as a white list for functions that are allowed to be instrumented.
+The filter basically works as a configuration for functions that are allowed to be instrumented.
 It is stored in JSON format and looks something like this:

 ```